James Schmidt (serial killer): Trials, imprisonment, and aftermath

-During the proceedings, Schmidt willingly admitted to stealing both Hoffmeister and Hasselblad's cards, as well as attempting to steal Olsen, which he apparently was unable to find, but categorically denied the murder charges.
-His defense attorney contested that while Schmidt did indeed know and had visited Hasselblad before, he was not attempting to hide it, which was supposedly what the actual killer would attempt to do.
+During the proceedings, Schmidt willingly admitted to stealing both Hoffmeister and Hasselblad's cards, as well as attempting to steal Olsen's, which he apparently was unable to find, but categorically denied the murder charges.
+His defence attorney contested that while Schmidt did indeed know and had visited Hasselblad before, he was not attempting to hide it, which was supposedly what the actual killer would attempt to do.
 Conversely, the prosecutor said that his explanations for the events were "unbelievable" and pointed out the findings of previous psychiatric assessments and the one conducted during the trial, for which he called the defendant a "cold-blooded predator."
 When he was allowed to take the stand, Schmidt himself continued to deny the charges, saying that he was not a psychopath and decrying the prosecutor for attempting to have him locked behind bars.
 At one point, he also directly addressed Inez Hasselblad's daughter, Malene, saying that she was ruining his life by having his image displayed on national television, for which he was reprimanded by the judge and ordered to calm down.

 At the end of the first trial, Schmidt was found guilty in the murders of Olsen and Hasselblad, but was acquitted in the Hoffmeister murder due to a lack of evidence.
 After both the prosecutor and his attorney finished their arguments, the presiding justice Karsten Henriksen allowed Schmidt to take the stand if he wanted to say something, with him proclaiming his innocence and that he would like to appeal to the Supreme Court as soon as possible, saying that his trial was "not fair."
 In the end, he was sentenced to life imprisonment by the judges, who found no mitigating circumstances to issue a lesser sentence.
 As the verdict was read out, Schmidt just sat expressionless in his chair, without uttering a single word.

-At his subsequent trial, further evidence was presented that further implicated Schmidt in Hoffmeister's murder, thus bringing a new set of charges against him.
-Prosecutor Sidsel Klixbül argued that he should be given a complete life term rather than the standard, where Schmidt would be eligible for parole after serving 16 years, pointing out that he will likely reoffend if he is ever let out again.
-Thusly, the High Court overturned the district court's ruling and tried him for the third, resulting in a successful conviction which netted Schmidt a full life sentence.
+At his subsequent trial, additional evidence was presented that further implicated Schmidt in Hoffmeister's murder, thus bringing a new set of charges against him.
+Prosecutor Sidsel Klixbül argued that he should be given a complete life term rather than the standard, where Schmidt would be eligible for parole after serving 16 years, pointing out that he will likely re-offend if he is ever let out again.
+Thus, the High Court overturned the district court's ruling and tried him for the third, resulting in a successful conviction which netted Schmidt a full life sentence.

+Prison stabbing

+Sometime after his incarceration, Schmidt officially changed his name to Cornelius Bach.
+In August 2023, he was assaulted and stabbed by four inmates in his jail cell.
+Schmidt survived the attack, and the incident is currently under investigation.